-- A variation in Wasabi: as Jean Reno's Disappeared Dad character and his daughter are on a bonding Shopping Montage, they are followed around by the Yakuza men.
-Hilarity Ensues as Reno uses creative ways to deal with them without her noticing.
+- A variation in Wasabi: as Jean Reno's Disappeared Dad character, Hubert Fiorentini, and his daughter are on a bonding Shopping Montage, they are followed around by the Yakuza men.
+Hilarity Ensues as Hubert uses creative ways to deal with them without her noticing.

 - The "lovely" date between Darla and Alfalfa (including sabotage by the members of the gang) in The Little Rascals movie.

 - Vada and Thomas J follow Vada's Father and Shelley on the Bingo date in My Girl.
 She yells "Bingo!" in from the window and Hilarity Ensues.